About this listing

 The apartment can accommodate up to four persons.
 The main suite has a new queen bed, and is open as part of the structure.
 The other suite has a new full bed and its own door--available when the group requires it.
 We only rent to one person, one couple, one group of two, three or four at a time--bathroom and kitchen are only shared with your group.
 Utilities, toiletries, cleaning services, taxes and fees are included; there are no additional or hidden charges.

-We provide bedding, towels, toiletries, detergent.
+We provide bedding (sheets, blankets, comforters), towels, toiletries, detergent, wi-fi, cable.
 The apartment has a newly re-done bathroom with hot water and rainfall ("Spanish") shower head; well-equipped kitchen with refrigerator, microwave oven, double-burner table stove, electric steel kettle, French coffee press, toaster (plug in half-way only), blender, plates, glasses, silverware, cookware.

 Additional amenities include wi-fi (wireless internet); 32-inch LCD TV (70+ cable channels, some in English); alarm clock-radio; fans; hair dryer; writing desk; closet with hangers, iron and iron board; and, on the first floor, washer and dryer--first load is free, next loads $5 each.
 If you are not bringing your phone, we can lend you an 'antique' mobile phone: useful enough to call a taxi, friend, restaurant, me; or send messages; minimum charge S/.
 3.00 PEN at supermarkets and neighborhood stores.
 In general, if you need a specific item, please ask, maybe we can get it for you.